 In addition to checking Notices to Aviation (NOTAMs) for restrictions and warnings, you should submit a CANP to warn other pilots of your intentions.
 This is particularly important if flying Monday - Friday.

 The procedure is primarily designed to warn military low flying aircraft of our activity, but in 2014 the system was expanded, and CANPs are now published as NOTAMs.
-This allows civilian as well as military pilots to see where we are likely to be.
-Unfortunately, the translation from CANP to NOTAM has been problematic (we are described as parachutists and our published operating height can be misleading).
-We are in negotiations with the CAA to resolve these issues.
+This allows civilian as well as military pilots to see where we are likely to be, although our ceiling will always be limited to 2,000ft AGL.

 The procedure itself is very simple.
-You should aim to submit your notification to the military Low Flying Booking Cell (LFBC) by 8.00pm the evening before.
+You should aim to submit your notification to Low Flying Coordination (LFC) by 8.00pm Monday - Thursday and 3.00pm on Friday.
 This lead-in time is essential to get your notification published in time.
 You probably won't know exactly where you are going the day before so it is permissible to nominate 2-3 sites at the same time.
 Notifications made after this time may still be accepted, but there is no guarantee that they will reach other pilots in time.

 All notifications now generate a WARNING of 2nm radius.
 Other pilots may still decide to fly through the NOTAM but they should be aware of your activity.

 If phoning/emailing you should provide the following details:

 Which ever way you choose to submit your request for a NOTAM, you will receive an acknowledgement which will include a unique reference number to confirm that your notification has been processed.
 You can double check that your NOTAM is on display the following morning.